danycontre/Azure-Proactive-Resiliency-Library/docs/content/services/specialized-workloads/azure-virtual-desktop/_index.md

 ## Recommendations Details

-### AVD-1 - Use Private link when connecting to File Share or Key Vault
+### AVD-1 - Use Private link when connecting to Azure Files or Key Vault

 **Category: Access & Security**